Jonah Hex: Death

-Jonah Hex continued to work as a bounty hunter until he retired at the age of 66 in 1904, having settled down with a Native American woman named Tall Bird.
+Jonah Hex continued to work as a bounty-hunter until he retired at the age of 66 in 1904, having settled down with a Native American woman named Tall Bird.
+By then he was a living legend, with others amazed to see the greatest gunman of the Old West still alive in an era of airplanes and automobiles.
 A journalist, Michael Wheeler, visited Hex to write his biography.
 The entertainer L.B.
 Farnham also showed up, offering Hex a great deal of money to star in his "Wild West Revue" show, but Hex angrily turned him down, not wanting to spend his final years as a carnival attraction.
 Hex's last bounty was the gang of bank robber George Barrow; Barrow survived, and swore revenge.
 Playing cards in a Cheyenne saloon, Hex was murdered by Barrow with a double-barreled shotgun while fumbling to put on his spectacles.
 His death was immediately avenged by his friend, sheriff Hank Crawford, who gunned down the unarmed Barrow in cold blood.
 In his dying moments, Hex reflected on the life that he had lived.

 Tall Bird and Wheeler attempted to give Jonah a proper Native American burial, but they were robbed at gunpoint by Farnham and an accomplice.
 Farnham had Wheeler shot and set fire to Tall Bird's house, leaving her to die.
 Hex's body was given to a taxidermist to be put in a gaudy outfit for display; Farnham and his associate were both killed by the "accidental" discharge (at point-blank range) of Jonah's hair-trigger guns while setting up the display and thieves stole the body after recognizing Hex.
 For years, the corpse changed hands and was moved by various owners, before finally ending up as a dummy at a Western-style theme park.
 Tall Bird was then revealed to have survived the fire; now an old woman, she protected her husband's body from further violation by claiming it for burial.
 While speaking with a young historian to fill in the missing details of Hex's life, a corrupt Western memorabilia collector threatened them, hoping to take the body for himself.
-The evil collector suddenly died after being shot from behind, and it is implied that Jonah Hex's vengeful spirit returned to protect his wife from beyond the grave.
+The evil collector suddenly died after being shot from behind, and it is implied that Hex's vengeful spirit returned to protect his wife from beyond the grave.